About requesting a mandatory Google for Nonprofits account for all Ad Grants accounts

 In some instances nonprofits that previously had an Ad Grants account may not be eligible for Google for Nonprofits.
 Please refer to the Google for Nonprofits eligibility criteria per country before proceeding.

-If your application to the Google for Nonprofits program was not approved, please refer to the eligibility guidelines and address any outstanding issues before reapplying.
-If you wish to re-apply, you'll have the option to do so 24 hours after receiving your initial decision.
+If your request to the Google for Nonprofits program was not able to be verified, please refer to the eligibility guidelines and address any outstanding issues before requesting again.
+To resubmit a request, you'll have the option to do so 24 hours after receiving your initial decision.

 Login problems and account retrieval issues

 We know that login details to accounts can be hard to keep track of.
-Here is a refresher on how fix problems with account access to AdWords and Google for Nonprofits.
+Here is a refresher on how fix problems with account access to Google Ads and Google for Nonprofits.

-Sign-in and forgotten password issues: If you have trouble signing in to your AdWords account, use our troubleshooter to solve your problem.
+Sign-in and forgotten password issues: If you have trouble signing into your Google Ads account, use our troubleshooter to solve your problem.

-Account editing issues: Learn how to change your AdWords sign-in information.
+Account editing issues: Learn how to change your Google Ads sign-in information.

 Google for Nonprofits - Forgot account login credentials?